haise0/Shodan.io-android/README.md

 bower update
 ```

-# Contact me?
+# Contact

-If you want to contact me, use my twitter handle: [@PaulWebSec](https://twitter.com/PaulWebSec)
+If you want to contact the original author, use his twitter handle: [@PaulWebSec](https://twitter.com/PaulWebSec)